 Over the past seven years, The Intrepid Foundation has offered continued support to our Community Project Fund as well as consistent collaboration in our Community Development programs.

 From 2007 to 2009 The Intrepid Foundation and KEEP coordinated several programs to assist Shree Bindawasini Lower Secondary School and Shree Mahakali Primary School in various construction projects, crucial to the safety and continued attendance of its students.

-The Intrepid Foundation has funded a 3 year program on Train the Trainers Program which is set to for Year 2020 AD.
+The Intrepid Foundation has funded a 3-year program on Train the Trainers Program which is set for the Year 2020 AD.

 Swiss Foundation for Solidarity in Tourism (SST), Switzerland

 Founded in 2001 by the Swiss Student Travel Office cooperative, the SST supports organizations and initiatives that pursue the development of sustainable tourism.